-Typically, I have your documents drafted the same day as you place the order and pay the drafting fee.
-If you have not received them within 48 hours please email me and ask about them.
+Typically, we have your documents drafted the same day as you place the order and pay the drafting fee.
+If you have not received them within 48 hours please email us and ask about them.
 Your documents come to you by email and will be in PDF format.
-Rarely, but it does happen, the email I send you goes to your spam folder.
+Rarely, but it does happen, the email we send you goes to your spam folder.
 Please check there first if you have not gotten them on time.
-If, for some reason, you can’t print off your documents, just let me know and I will snail mail you out a set.
-Once you receive your documents and have reviewed them, you will print them off and follow the instructions in the cover letter I have provided you.
+If, for some reason, you can’t print off your documents, just let us know and we will snail mail you out a set.
+Once you receive your documents and have reviewed them, you will print them off and follow the instructions in the cover letter we have provided you.
 Once you have signed your parts you will then mail or deliver the documents to your spouse for them to sign their parts.
-Once everything is signed by both of you, then you will send the documents to me for filing.
+Once everything is signed by both of you, then you will send the documents to us for filing.
 Typically, we can expect the divorce to be signed by the judge within 30 to 40 days from the date of filing.

-No, I take care of all of that for you.
-As long as all the documents I drafted have been signed and notarized by both parties there are no court hearings.
+No, we take care of all of that for you.
+As long as all the documents we drafted have been signed and notarized by both parties there will be no court hearings.

-Unfortunately there will be little I can do at that point.
-In an uncontested divorce both parties will have to voluntarily sign off on documents I draft.
+Unfortunately, there is little we can do at that point.
+In an uncontested divorce both parties will have to voluntarily sign off on documents we draft.
 If one party refuses to sign then essentially the divorce is now contested.
 You would need to begin again with a contested action and seek advice from a local family law attorney as to prices and procedures.
-Naturally I don’t file any documents until all are signed so if you have paid your “filing” fee up front, it will be refunded to you.
+Naturally we don’t file any documents until all are signed so if you have paid your “filing” fee up front, it will be refunded to you.
 The fee for drafting your documents is used upon delivery of the documents to you by email.

 To become a resident of Florida, a person must establish a home or a permanent dwelling place and demonstrate the intent to make Florida the place of permanent legal residence.
 There is no fixed waiting period required before a person can become a resident.
 Simply produce proof of intent to establish residence by filing a sworn statement with the Clerk of the Circuit Court in the county where your new residence is located.
 There is a fee, and a driver’s license or other picture identification is required for recording the affidavit.

 The costs advertised on the website are the only costs.
 You will pay your drafting fee plus the filing fee to the clerk and that is it.
-If you decide you want to make some changes or adjustments to the documents after I have sent them to you then I charge a $75 redraft fee.
-Of course any changes due to an error by me in drafting are free.
+If you decide you want to make some changes or adjustments to the documents after we have sent them to you then we charge a $75 redraft fee.
+Of course any changes due to an error on our behalf, then the redrafting free will be waived.

-The Florida bar prohibits me from representing both parties to a divorce.
+The Florida bar prohibits attorneys from representing both parties to a divorce.
 To do so would present the possibility of a conflict of interest.
-Because of that, I would be representing the “petitioner” only in this action and as such I would only be answering their questions and providing them with legal advice.
+Because of that, we would be representing the “petitioner” only in this action and as such we would only be answering their questions and providing them with legal advice.